 Keep in touch with gardening pals – online!

-Many gardening events are canceled.
+Gardening events are often canceled during lockdowns.
 This includes flower shows, garden store training events, botanical gardens, local plant giveaways, and even beekeeping trainings.

 But all these experts are still all fired up to teach you about gardening!
 Check with each group if they have an online web training you might sign up for.
 It’s important to get to the experts in your area, they’re the ones who will provide the best help in the long run!